taddison/personal-site/content/blog/2021/08/interesting-links---august-2021/index.md

 ### TypeScript Deep Dive

-If you prefer learning via reading (and the official [Typescript Handbook](https://www.typescriptlang.org/docs/handbook/intro.html) wasn't your style), I found the [TypeScript Deep Dive](https://basarat.gitbook.io/typescript/) to be an accessible and much more practical introduction (covers project setup, getting up and running with a React app).
-In addition to the basics it covers real-world usage tips, contains a style guide, and a deep dive into the TypeScript compiler internals.
+If you prefer learning via reading (and the official [Typescript Handbook](https://www.typescriptlang.org/docs/handbook/intro.html) wasn't your style), I found the [TypeScript Deep Dive](https://basarat.gitbook.io/typescript/) to be an accessible and much more practical introduction (includes topics like project setup, getting up and running with a React app).
+In addition to the basics, it includes real-world usage tips, a style guide, and a deep dive into the TypeScript compiler internals.

 ### DOM Events

-[DOM Events](https://domevents.dev/) is a fantastic visual exposition of the browser's DOM event system that really needs to be seen to be appreciated (click the _Dispatch_ button!).
+[DOM Events](https://domevents.dev/) is a fantastic visual exposition of the browser's DOM event system that needs to be seen to be appreciated (click the _Dispatch_ button!).
 I can't think of a better way to teach/understand the model - a great UI that is both simple, informative, and yet feature-packed.

 ### React from scratch

 This in-depth and enlightening three-part series (starting with [Climbing Mount Effect](https://acko.net/blog/climbing-mt-effect/)) lays out some of the problems React's architecture solves, and then extends that architecture with some very different solutions.

-If you've never read the details on why some of React's limitations exist (one-way data flow, rules regarding hooks, effects) - this piece is well worth the (fairly high) effort to work through.
+If you've never read the details on why some of React's limitations exist (one-way data flow, rules regarding hooks, effects) - this piece is well worth the effort to work through.
 And if you do understand those limitations, this piece shows another way of thinking about them - really helped consolidate my mental model of React.

 If you're curious about building React from scratch, I'd recommend the fantastic [Build your own React](https://pomb.us/build-your-own-react/).
 Not only is the content great, but the presentation is fantastic.